XQuery and Static Typing

 As mentioned earlier, type inference frequently infers a type that is broader than what the user knows about the type of the data that is being passed.
 In these cases, the user has to rewrite the query.
 Some typical cases include the following:

 The type infers a more general type such as a supertype or a union of types.
 If the type is an atomic type, you should use the cast expression or constructor function to indicate the actual static type.
 For example, if the inferred type of the expression E1 is a choice between xs:string or xs:integer and the addition requires xs:integer, you should write xs:integer(E1) + E2 instead of E1+E2.
 This expression may fail at run time if a string value is encountered that cannot be cast to xs:integer.
 However, the expression will now pass the static type check.
-Beginning with SQL Server 2005, this expression is mapped to the empty sequence.
+This expression is mapped to the empty sequence.